silverlabs-org/bitcoinsilver_core/doc/README.md

 ### Resources
 * Discuss on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
-* Discuss project-specific development on #bitcoinsilver-core-dev on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoinsilver-core-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)